virtapi/marmoset/README.md

     "message": "The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.
 You have requested this URI [/v1/installimage/b8:ac:6f:97:7e:77] but did you mean /v1/installimage/<mac> or /v1/installimage/<mac>/config or /v1/installimage ?"
 }
 ```

+### HTTP DHCP
+This endpoint allows us the throw static IP/MAC combinations into an openldap database.
+This database is connected to an isc-dhcpd.
+We can identify an object by its IP or MAC address.

 ---